mattcarlotta/nvi/README.md

 Rules:
 - Only loads a single `.nvi` file (referencing other `.nvi` configs is unsupported).
 - Flags and parameters must be defined on the same line.
-- A `--` command is not allowed inside a config file; commands stay within the command line, where it'll be handled by the downstream consumer.
+- A `--` command is not allowed inside a config file; commands stay within the command line, where it'll be handled by the consumer.
 - An empty or comment-only config file is an error (matching the empty `.env` file behavior).

 ## Scanning for ENV keys

-`-s`, `--scan` followed by one or many file `ext`, walks a project's file tree from the current directory and, for each file matching the given extensions, looks for the environment-variable accessors of that file's language.
+`-s`, `--scan` followed by one or many file `ext`s, walks a project's file tree from the current directory and, for each file matching the given extensions, looks for the environment-variable accessors of that file's language.

 For example, every line below would be recognized and yields the key `DATABASE_URL`: